2020-2021 Transfer Merit Scholarships

 Merit-Based Scholarships will be automatically renewed for the recipient’s applicable sophomore, junior, or senior year(s) at the college, provided that grade point average and progress toward degree requirements are met.

-Elite Scholarship- $10,000 per academic year, recognizes students who have demonstrated exemplary academics in college and wish to make Carson-Newman their university of choice.
-Students eligible for this scholarship must have at least a 3.0 college GPA.
+Elite Scholarship- $10,000 per academic year, recognizes students who have demonstrated outstanding academic achievement in college and wish to make Carson-Newman their University of choice.
+Students eligible for this scholarship must have a college GPA in the range of 3.0-3.79.

-Excellence Scholarship- $8,000 per academic year, recognizes students who demonstrate outstanding academic achievement and find Carson-Newman’s academic programs more fitting to their education goals.
-Students eligible for this scholarship must have a college GPA range of 2.50-2.99.
+Excellence Scholarship- $8,000 per academic year, recognizes students who demonstrate academic success and achievement and find Carson-Newman’s academic programs more fitting to their education goals.
+Students eligible for this scholarship must have a college GPA in the range of 2.50-2.99.

-Merit Scholarship- $6,000 per academic year, recognizes students who have proven academic success in college and wish to continue their education at Carson-Newman.
+Merit Scholarship- $6,000 per academic year, recognizes students who have the potential for continued academic success in college and wish to continue their education at Carson-Newman.
 Students eligible for this scholarship must have a college GPA range of 2.0-2.49.

 Eligible students should also file the Free Application for Federal Student Aid (FAFSA) to be considered for need-based University funds in addition to a merit scholarship.
 Undocumented high school seniors and DACA students should work with both our Admissions Office and Financial Aid Office on need-based aid that may be available to you from the University.
 Stateside students not eligible to file the FAFSA should complete a Net Price Calculator with income and have the results emailed to our office.
 Please note that the Net Price Calculator is not applicable to International Students seeking enrollment.